 Besides radio spots, radio stations may also offer you other channels of promotion which might boost your radio advertising ROI.
 Some might be added to your proposal for a bit of extra cost, while some will be totally free.

-Finally, although radio advertising costs can be reasonable, you will probably need to invest a good portion of your budget on this platform for the long term because this would then make your ad spend on radio more worth it, as radio advertisements benefit more from being repeatedly broadcast over the airwaves.
-Your investment in your commercial can then make your product or service more memorable.
+Although radio advertising costs can be reasonable, you will probably need to invest a good portion of your budget on this platform for the long term because your brand benefits more from being repeatedly broadcast over the airwaves.
+Your investment in your commercial can make your product or service more memorable.
 New advertisers will need to develop brand recognition first to be perceived as reliable, so if you are really committed to developing this channel’s audience, start with a branding campaign to introduce yourself, and then develop a proper long-term strategy that can turn that brand recognition into purchase intent, or even repeat purchase.

 The radio industry in Singapore is small, with only 3 main radio broadcasters – Mediacorp Radio, SPH Radio and So Drama!
 Entertainment (used to be Singapore Armed Forces Reservists’ Association, or SAFRA Radio), and BBC World Service.
 Altogether, they operate 18 free-to-air radio stations.

-Come December 2017, Singapore will have 2 more new commercial free-to-air radio stations FM89.3 and FM96.3, as the Singapore government has awarded the vacant radio frequencies to SPH Radio.
+There are 2 more new commercial free-to-air radio stations FM89.3 and FM96.3 that were launched recently by SPH radio station.
 This will bring the total number of local FM stations to 20.

 According to SPH Radio, the new radio stations will cater to new listener segments.
 One frequency will be reserved for a new Chinese radio station that caters to listeners above the age of 50, providing them with lifestyle information on health, wellness and retirement planning.
 It will also feature Chinese pop songs and ‘Xinyao’ entertainment music from the 1980s and 1990s.
 The second station is targeted at PMEBs, or professionals, managers, executives and businessmen, with information on finance and money matters.